mjc-school/MJC-School/stage #0/module #3. Java Lang Syntax/content.md

 Special point here is that _char_ type needs those single quotes for telling java that this is literal, that needs to be treated as symbol.
 The way java manages those symbols is the following: it associates value of symbol with unsigned short value.
-So the following is gonna be the same:
+So the following is going to be the same:

     char t = 't';
     char t1 = 116;